AbhimanyuShrestha/crud-app/README.md

 ### Example API Endpoints

-- `GET /api/items`: Retrieve all items.
+- `GET /api/v1/product`: Retrieve all items.
-- `GET /api/items/:id`: Retrieve details of an item by its ID.
+- `GET /api/v1/product:id`: Retrieve details of an item by its ID.
-- `POST /api/items`: Create a new item.
+- `POST /api/v1/product`: Create a new item.
-- `PUT /api/items/:id`: Update an existing item.
+- `PUT /api/v1/product:id`: Update an existing item.
-- `DELETE /api/items/:id`: Delete an item.
+- `DELETE /api/v1/product:id`: Delete an item.

 ## Components Overview

-### `ItemListComponent`
+### `ProductListComponent`
-- Displays a list of items.
+- Displays a list of products.
-- Integrates search and filtering functionality.
+- Integrates search functionality.

-### `ItemDetailComponent`
+### `ProductDetailsComponent`
-- Displays detailed information about a selected item.
+- Displays detailed information about a selected product.
-- Allows editing and deleting of the item.

-### `ItemFormComponent`
+### `ProductEditCompoent`
-- Used for creating and editing items.
+- Used for creating and editing product.
 - Handles form validation and submission.

+### `ErrorMessageComponent`
+- Handle the form validtion error message

-### `SearchComponent`
+### `LoaderComponent`
-- Provides a search interface to filter the list of items.
-- Integrates with the item list to display filtered results based on the search query.
+- Handle the global loader